sarrrthakkk/cf_ai_cybersecurity_threat_intelligence/LOCAL-DEVELOPMENT.md

-# 🚀 Running CyberThreat AI with Cloudflare Workers
+# 🚀 CyberThreat AI - Local Development Guide

-## 🎯 **Real Cloudflare Integration**
+## 🎯 **Current Implementation Status**

-This project now uses **real Cloudflare Workers AI** instead of mock APIs.
-This provides authentic AI-powered threat analysis using Llama 3.3.
+This project now uses **real Cloudflare Workers AI** with **real-world threat intelligence** from the NVD (National Vulnerability Database).
+The application is fully functional with a modern chat interface and live threat dashboard.

 ## 🛠 **Development Setup**